This information on natural gas for cooking will apply to almost any city in Bolivia.

-In order to get connected to gas in Santa Cruz, you will have to go to the local company YPFB (Yacimientos Petrolíferos Fiscales Bolivianos) in any city in Bolivia and request the connection.
-The government of Evo Morales nationalized the gas cooperatives in several cities in February 2009 so now YPFB is the only company that supplies natural gas).
+For homes that do have piped-in connections to gas, in order to get connected to gas in Santa Cruz, you will have to go to the local company YPFB (Yacimientos Petrolíferos Fiscales Bolivianos) in any city in Bolivia and request the connection.
+The government of Evo Morales nationalized the gas cooperatives in several cities in February 2009 so now YPFB (government-owned) is the only company that supplies natural gas.

-If your home has piped-in connections to YPFB (called "gas domiciliario" in Bolivia), you will have a constant supply of natural gas and won’t have to worry about purchasing garrafas, hooking anything up, running out at inconvenient times, etc. You will simply find a small lever on the wall somewhere near the space where your stove will fit in your kitchen.
+If your home has piped-in connections to YPFB (called "gas domiciliario" in Bolivia), you will have a constant supply of natural gas and won’t have to worry about purchasing canisters, hooking anything up, or running out of gas at inconvenient times.
+You will simply find a small lever on the wall somewhere near the space where your stove will fit in your kitchen.
 If you lift the lever up, it will cut off the gas supply to your stove.
 If you push it down it will begin the flow to your stove.
-You can regulate how high the flames burn on your stove simply by moving the lever up and down until you find the level you are comfortable with.
-The you leave it there.
-Use the knobs on our stove to regulate each burner.
+You can regulate how high the flames burn on your stove or inside your over simply by moving the lever up and down until you find the level you are comfortable with.
+Then you leave it there.
+Use the knobs on our stove to regulate each burner individually.

-It's important for you to know whether or not the home you rent has "gas domiciliario" connections or not, not only because you'll want to know if you'll need to buy gas in canisters, but also because most stoves and ovens you purchase at stores here have valves that are set up for canisters.
-If the home you rent or buy has "gas domiciliario", a YPFB technician will have to visit your home, take a part a portion of your stove or oven and replace the valves with others that are suited for the domestic gas network.
+It's important for you to know whether or not the home you rent or buy has "gas domiciliario" connections or not, not only because you'll want to know if you'll need to buy gas in canisters, but also because most stoves and ovens you purchase at stores here have valves that are set up for canisters.
+If the home you rent or buy has "gas domiciliario", a YPFB technician will have to visit your home, take apart a portion of your stove or oven and replace the valves it contains with a set of different valves that are suited for the domestic gas network.

 If your home has no piped-in gas connection, your job will be a little tougher but not as overwhelming as it seems.
 You’ll have to purchase your gas in garrafas every time you run out.
 For this, you must first purchase a brand new empty garrafa for gas (an initial investment of about Bs.
-200-300.
+200-300).
 You can do this at local outdoor markets (just ask “donde hay garrafas?”) or small local stores around your neighborhood usually have some.
+Hardware stores of them stock them as well.
 Grocery stores do not supply garrafas.

-With this empty garrafa you go to gas sales location.
+With this empty garrafa you go to a gas sales location.
 You trade your empty garrafa for a full one.
-A full garrafa will cost you Bs.
-25-30.
+A full garrafa will cost you under $10 dollars.
 Depending on how much you cook or bake, it should last you 20-30 days, if not more!
 So as you can imagine, cooking with gas is MUCH CHEAPER than using electricity.